isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The GSL concepts have well defined semantics; see the Palo Alto TR and the Ranges TS.

-##### Exception
+##### Exception (using TS concepts)

 Early versions of a new "concept" still under development will often just define simple sets of constraints without a well-specified semantics.
 Finding good semantics can take effort and time.
 An incomplete set of constraints can still be very useful:

-    ??? binary tree: rotate(), ...
+    // balancer for a generic binary tree template<typename Node> concept bool Balancer = requires(Node* p) {
+        add_fixup(p);
+        touch(p);
+        detach(p);
+    }

+So a `Balancer` must supply at least thee operations on a tree `Node`, but we are not yet ready to specify detailed semantics because a new kind of balanced tree might require more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.

 A "concept" that is incomplete or without a well-specified semantics can still be useful.
+For example, it allows for some checking during initial experimentation.
 However, it should not be assumed to be stable.
 Each new use case may require such an incomplete concepts to be improved.

 ##### Enforcement